haklein/soehnle-webconnect-dataservice/README.md

 # soehnle-webconnect-dataservice
 This php script attempts to emulate the terminated Soehnle/Leifheit data service for the Webconnect body scales like the 063340.
-Unfortunately Leifheit/Soehnle made a business decision to turn of the mysoehnle service on very short notice.
-A not-so-very-good offer was made to replace the scale with their new module at some discount.
+Unfortunately Leifheit/Soehnle made a business decision to turn off the mysoehnle service on very short notice.
+A not-so-very-good offer was made to replace the scale with their new model at some discount.
 I don't want to trash a well functioning scale just because of their planned obsolescence.

 The return strings have been determined via tcpdump and from https://github.com/biggaeh/bathroom_scales